 Process improvement within recruiting and talent acquisition needs more emphasis.
-One reason this is critical is that the quality of the hiring process directly impacts the success of it by way of the customer experience (applicants, candidates, hiring managers).
+One reason this is critical is that the quality of the hiring process directly impacts its success by way of the customer experience (applicants, candidates, hiring managers).
 Secondly, the success of a hiring process directly ties into the very vitality of an organization through maintaining adequate staffing levels.

 To better serve customers and improve quality, one of the best structures for an organization’s hiring process involves a dedicated, centralized hiring team that handles the process from sourcing to onboarding in one department.
 Until a new hire’s start date only the candidate, hiring manager, and recruiting team should have interacted.
 The centralization of recruiting goes further than the idea of full-cycle recruiting.
 It’s more than order fulfillment of getting a requisition request and the subsequent steps to closing an offer.
 A pure, central team involves one group being involved in developing targeted sourcing strategies, identifying talent, coordinating and tracking the interview process, and bringing onboard new hires from a logistical and orientation standpoint.

 How can organizations structure their recruiting departments to improve the hiring process?